lisds/logistic_regression_exercise/README.md

 The file `showcase_notebook.Rmd` should be used **only** to run your `data_analysis.py` script (e.g. to fit the models and show the plots).
-The `showcase_notebook.ipynb` is to run the data analysis script, for presentation etc. (Normally we would prefer .Rmd files, but this notebook is only a few lines long, and is only being used to run one other script, so it is OK in this case).